PyDataAgents/PyDataAgents/README.md

 ### Adapter
 an overview of all available adapters and their usage is given [here](docs/Adapters.md)
+<br>An `Adapter` is a specialized connector for a single (data)source or (data)sink.
+It connects an `agent` with the respective source/sink and retrieves data from a source or transfers data to a sink using the `Buffer`s.
+You can view `Adapter`s as universal USB-Plugs for all different kind of source/sink systems.
+Here a (data)source describes a system, that data is being acquired from and a (data)sink a system, that data is being transfered to.
 <br>All `Adapter`'s adhere to the same composition of interfaces and their methods.
 Every `Adapter` is initialized, installed, connected/disconnected and then depending on source or sink interaction: reads/subscribes from sources or writes/publishes to sinks.
 Therefor an Adapter can inherit from the following interfaces (abstract super classes):
 - ReadAdapter